SPEAK WITH A TEAM MEMBER (770) 920-6030

 No, but it is usually a good idea for estates to go through probate to avoid future liability.

-Probate VS Non-probate assets
+Probate vs. non-probate assets

+How to Probate a Will in Georgia?
 When Does the Probate Court Consider a Will Valid for Probate?

-For a will to be considered valid, it must meet specific requirements which include the following:
+For a will to be considered valid, it must meet specific requirements, which include the following:

 • The testator (person who makes the will) must be at least 14 years old